DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 A plugin based component consists of the following child components:

-- Plugin Host component
+- Plugin Host component.
 A component that hosts plugins.

-- Plugin components
+- Plugin components.
 Each plugin is a React component that defines a markup, stores a state and provides state modification actions.

 ##### [State Managment](https://en.wikipedia.org/wiki/State_management){:target="_blank"}